 - Then switch the oven rack to the top of the oven and broil for 5 minutes.

 - Remove and allow to cool 10 minutes before serving.
+Enjoy!

 *Vegetable Broth: We used Pacific Organic Vegetable Broth because it does not have MSG, and has no highly processed ingredients; however, Pacific has a very strong flavor so our water to broth ratio is heavy on the water and low on the vegetable broth.
 If you are using a vegetable broth other than Pacific, please adjust the water to broth ratio accordingly.

 *Freeze dried shallots: We love freeze dried shallots.
 They always add a nice element to a lot of Vegan WFPB recipes.
+If unable to find them, substitute with dried minced onions.

 Storage: Cool to warm, place in glass storage and refrigerate, or leave in the casserole pan and cover with plastic wrap or foil and place in the refrigerator.